magento/merchdocs/src/cms/enhanced-media-gallery-folder-management.md

 1. Click on <span class="btn">Create Folder</span>.

-    If you want to create a sub-folder, open that folder before clicking on <span class="btn">Create Folder</span>.
+    If you want to create a sub-folder, select the parent folder before clicking on <span class="btn">Create Folder</span>.

 1. Fill up the new folder name, then click on <span class="btn">Confirm</span>.